 Tuition fees for Graduate program

-All students are billed, and all payment must be made, in Afghanis unless prior arrangements have been made for payment in US dollars.
-Students are expected to either pay the full amount of tuition at the beginning of the semester or to make arrangements to enroll in a three month installment payment plan with the Student Finance Office.
-Once enrolled in the monthly installment plan, students must make sure that they pay their installments on time so as to not incur additional late fines.
-Failure to make timely payments may result in disenrollment from the courses in which the student is registered.
+- All students are billed, and all payment must be made, in Afghanis unless prior arrangements have been made for payment in US dollars.
+Students are expected to either pay the full amount of tuition at the beginning of the semester or to make arrangements to enrol in a three-month instalment payment plan with the Student Finance Office.
+Once enrolled in the monthly instalment plan, students must make sure that they pay their instalments on time so as to not incur additional late fines.
+Failure to make timely payments may result in dis-enrollment from the courses in which the student is registered.
 Grades will not be posted, transcripts will not be given, and enrollment in further classes will not be allowed until all accounts from previous terms have been paid in full.
 All payments are made at the Student Finance Office.

 - Financial aid is not offered for summer or winter sessions.